The-MMORPG-Project/website/.github/CONTRIBUTING.md

 ## Setup Project
 ### Launcher

-NOTE: This area is lacking information and will be updated sooner or later, please be patient..

 1. Install dependencies with `yarn install`
 2. Start launcher with `yarn dev:start` (protip: use `yarn start` to run without developer tools)
     - Open debugger with `Ctrl + Shift + I`